xentixar/sockeon/docs/core-concepts.md

 ## Namespaces & Rooms

-Socklet provides a powerful system of namespaces and rooms for organizing WebSocket connections.
+Sockeon provides a powerful system of namespaces and rooms for organizing WebSocket connections.

 ### Namespaces